modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 ### Biography

 **[Levi Lúcio](https://www.fortiss.org/ueber-uns/mitarbeiter/levi-lucio/)** is a senior scientist and project manager at fortiss.
 He was awarded a PhD from the University of Geneva, Switzerland, in 2008, for his work on Model-Based Testing.
 At fortiss he works tightly with aerospace and automotive companies to develop novel tools that include model-based software engineering and domain specificity at their core.
 After completing his PhD, Levi worked extensively in the area of model transformations, having proposed several tools and surveys in the domain.
 He has been part of the organizing committee of 10+ workshops, many of them co-located with MODELS.
 Levi’s current research interests are domain-specific modeling, usability in formal methods and, more recently, how machine learning can help in modeling software and in software engineering in general.

 **[Sebastian Voss](https://www.fortiss.org/en/about-us/people/sebastian-voss/)** has done his PhD in the avionic context at EADS Innovation Works in the Sensors, Electronics and Systems Integration department.
 At fortiss he is heading the Model-based Systems Engineering department and the research group Design Space Exploration, for finding optimized system configurations.
 His research interests include techniques and tools for the professional development of software-intensive systems, efficient design space exploration methods and their model-based (tool) development in A UTO FOCUS3.

 **[Tatiana Chuprina]()** started at fortiss as a Master student with a study of experimental comparison between A UTO FOCUS3 and Papyrus-RT.
 After her successful graduation from the Frankfurt University of Applied Science in 2016, she has been developing her work as a computer scientist at the Model-based System Engineering competence field at fortiss.
 She is currently at the beginning of her doctoral research having as main topic requirements engineering.
-Before moving to fortiss Tatiana acquired practical knowledge working for a telecommunications company a systems integrator.
+Before moving to fortiss, Tatiana acquired practical knowledge working for a telecommunications company as systems integrator.

 **[Andreas Bayha](https://www.fortiss.org/ueber-uns/mitarbeiter/andreas-bayha/)** received his MSc in 2014 from the Technical University Munich.
 Since then he works as a researcher in the model-based systems engineering division of fortiss.
 His research interests are methodological aspects and